Part 1 - SharePoint Framework?

 Extending your Client-Side web part projects

 It is possible to add multiple web parts to your projects.
+We can deploy SharePoint assets through our solution!
 Also we could share data between these web parts and not write the same code twice.

 - Adding Multiple web parts to your project